 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

 STORAGE: Paper and electronic records.

-NOTIFICATION PROCEDURE: Individuals interested in inquiring about their records should submit their request in writing to the NARA Privacy Act Officer at the address given in Appendix B.
+NOTIFICATION PROCEDURE: People interested in inquiring about their records should Notify the NARA Privacy Act Officer at the address listed in Appendix B.

-CONTESTING RECORD PROCEDURES: NARA rules for contesting the contents and appealing initial determinations are found in 36 CFR part 1202.
+CONTESTING RECORD PROCEDURES: NARA rules for contesting the contents of a person's records and appealing initial determinations are found in 36 CFR part 1202.

 RECORD SOURCE CATEGORIES: Information in donors of historical materials files may be obtained from: Donors; potential donors; NARA employees who maintain the files and handle solicitations, donations of historical materials, and oral history interviews; associates and family members of donors; associates of former presidents; and published sources.